Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Introduction

-Given this policy primitive, we then study what happens when the analyst commits to using an exposure mapping and an associated outcome model, chosen based on her domain expertise.
-We show that such a specification implicitly defines a “pseudo-true’’ version of the outcome model and the induced policy effect.
-Among all outcome models that depend on the assignment vector only through the researcher-chosen exposure, there is a unique model that provides the best mean-squared approximation to the true outcomes.
-Within this pseudo-true outcome model, there is a corresponding decomposition of the induced marginal policy effect into a direct component and a spillover component, whose sum equals the marginal policy effect in the restricted model.
-This decomposition mirrors the Hu–Li–Wager identity in the correctly specified case, but here it arises as the canonical decomposition associated with the misspecified, exposure-based outcome model.
-We further show that the resulting pseudo-true estimands optimally approximate their oracle counterparts, defined without exposure mappings, within the class of all functionals of the chosen exposure mapping.
+Given this policy primitive, we then study what happens when the analyst commits to using an exposure mapping chosen on the basis of domain knowledge.
+We show that this restriction induces a pseudo-true outcome model: among all outcome models that depend on the assignment vector only through the chosen exposure, there is a unique model that provides the best mean-squared approximation to the true outcomes.
+This pseudo-true model in turn induces marginal-policy, direct, and spillover effects.
+This extends the decomposition of \citet{hu2022average}, who show that under correct specification the marginal policy effect splits exactly into a direct and a spillover effect, to the pseudo-true objects induced by a misspecified exposure mapping.
+Thus, our contribution is not to claim that an arbitrary misspecified exposure mapping is automatically informative about the oracle policy effect, but rather to characterize the canonical target implied by the maintained exposure restriction.
+We then quantify when these pseudo-true estimands are close to their oracle counterparts.
+In addition, under a monotonicity condition on the exposure mapping, they admit a sign-preserving representation as nonnegative linear combinations of primitive switching contrasts.
+Accordingly, Section~\ref{sec:misspecified estimand} provides a general framework for interpreting what exposure-based procedures target under misspecification.

 So far, we have intentionally been agnostic about the detailed structure of interference.
-As emphasized by \citet{leung2024discussion} and \citet{auerbach2024discussion}, without additional structure one should not expect sharp identification of finer channels beyond what the exposure mapping encodes.
-Moreover, because exposure mappings are informed by domain knowledge, effective estimators will also reflect this richness.
-To illustrate these points, we introduce a model class that nests many important empirical contexts \citep[e.g.,][]{egger2022ge,AngelucciDeGiorgi2009} and theoretical work on interference \citep[e.g.,][]{li2022random,munro2021treatment}.
-Namely, we focus on environments in which \emph{local network spillovers} and \emph{global spillovers}—such as equilibrium prices, wages, or epidemic states—operate simultaneously and interact.
-In this class of models, the marginal policy effect admits a three-way decomposition into a direct effect, a local spillover effect, and a global spillover effect.
+As emphasized by \citet{leung2024discussion} and \citet{auerbach2024discussion}, without additional structure one should not expect exposure-based analyses to recover finer channels beyond what the maintained restriction encodes.
+At the same time, many applied settings feature multiple distinct spillover mechanisms, which raises the question of when the general pseudo-true objects above admit a sharper interpretation.
+To study this, we introduce a structured model class that nests many important empirical contexts \citep[e.g.,][]{egger2022ge,AngelucciDeGiorgi2009} and theoretical work on interference \citep[e.g.,][]{li2022random,munro2021treatment}.
+Specifically, we focus on environments in which local network spillovers and global spillovers, such as equilibrium prices, wages, or epidemic states, operate simultaneously.